-The Canadian healthcare system operates such that each province functions as a distinct territory with the power to govern Provincial Formulary reimbursement.
-According to IMS, total Canadian sales of pharmaceutical products amounted to \$23 billion for the twelve month period ending December 31, 2014, an increase of 4.4% from the previous year.
-The Corporation believes that the absence of significant growth in the pharmaceutical industry is primarily the result of pricing and reimbursement pressures and unfavorable exchange rates, that are partially offset by growth driven primarily by: (i) the aging population; and (ii) technological breakthroughs which have increased the number of ailments that can be treated with drugs.
+The Canadian healthcare system operates such that each province functions as a distinct territory with the power to govern provincial Formulary reimbursement.
+According to IMS, total Canadian sales of pharmaceutical products amounted to \$24.6 billion for the twelve-month period ending December 31, 2015, an increase of 7.0% from the previous year.
+The Corporation believes that the growth is primarily driven by the aging population and technological breakthroughs which have increased the number of ailments that can be treated with drugs, partially offset by pricing and reimbursement pressures.